LalitMohanJoshi/node-app-jenkins/README.md

 This repository contain node application deployed through Jenkins in vm instance.
 This application is built on typescript , which later converted to node application.

+we can attahce Jenkins Config (https://raw.githubusercontent.com/LalitMohanJoshi/node-app-jenkins/master/Jenkinsfile) in pipeline , then it will work.

 ## Installation

 Use the package manager [NPM](https://www.npmjs.com/) to install the Application.